 All four traits are strong characteristics that could drive an organization to success, but only if they’re firmly embedded in the company’s culture.
 Simply hiring people with these aspirational traits is not enough…they need to align with your atmosphere and workplace values.
 Organizations that stand firm against the adversity of industry and market challenges are well-served by recruiting candidates who likewise share this resilience.
 Agility allows companies to respond to changes and trends only when they align this focus with their workforce.
 Hiring candidates who optimally perform when given the trust and freedom to operate independently will only stay engaged if the leadership shares this vision for their teams.
 Lastly, companies and individuals who innovate have a similar tendency toward humility…learning and curiosity is born from the belief that one doesn’t know everything.
 When that is expressed in an organization’s culture, the sky is the limit.
 As mentioned before, this is not a list of the only important culture-focused traits you should be considering, but they’d be at the top of anyone’s list who wants to prepare their workforce for the challenges ahead.

 Wondering how to hire for culture?
-Explore Workzinga’s solution — the Culture Fit Assessment!
+Explore Workzinga’s solution — the Culture Alignment Assessment!